Artists

 Antanina Slabodchykava

-Antanina Slabodchykava is a painter and performance artist.
-She was born on April 7, 1979.
 2004 she graduated from the Belarusian State Academy of Arts with an Architectural Monuments and Decorative and Applied Arts degree.
 Since 2005 she has been a Member of the Belarusian Union of Artists.

-In 2020, due to political persecution, she was forced to leave Belarus.
-She currently lives and works in Dresden, Germany.
 She works in the fields of painting, graphics, and installation.
 Using collage, pop culture imagery, humor, and subtle irony, she discusses the topic of motherhood, gender identity, and social stereotypes.
 The heroes of her works are women and children who build relationships between themselves and the world around them.

 Anya QRP

-In my art practice, I explore themes of trauma and emotions, femininity and embodiment.
 Using mystical allegories, bodily and vulnerable images is a way to closely examine traumatic events, loss, and experiencing complex emotions in order to create a space for non-verbal dialogue, empathy, and catharsis.

 Axel Pahlavi

-I try to paint as best as I can.
 I try to paint the people I meet, they are all a mystery to me, a mystery that tells the world where I live.

 B